Stephen-Adwini-Badu/03.-Tiktok-Project/README.md

    - Evaluated models based on accuracy, precision, recall, and F1 scores.

 ### Visualization
-- Generated insightful visualizations to showcase patterns and relationships in the data.
+- Generate insightful visualizations to showcase patterns and relationships in the data.

 ## Results
 - **T-Test Analysis**: Determined the impact of verification status on video performance.